tryton-vanmeer/tryton-vanmeer.github.io/_drafts/yes-i-am-a-linux-gamer.md

 58%.

 Steam currently has 19,380 games with 2654 of those being Linux, or 14%.
-That might not seem like a lot, but contrast that to the fact that out of the 100 top Steam games by player count, 44% of them are Linux.
+That might not seem like a lot, but contrast that to the fact that out of the 100 top Steam games by player count, 44% of them are Linux compatible.

 ## The PC vs Console Debate

 Just like I'm a proponent of Linux over Windows, I'm a proponent of PC gaming over consoles.

-One belief that PC gamers hold is that the number of exclusives you have doesn't necessarily make you're platform better (especially when console gamers try to make the false claim that they have more exclusives than PC).
+Just like a Windows gamer firmly believes that PC gaming is the objectively better choice despite the fact they can't play the latest console exclusives; I firmly believe Linux is the objectively better choice, even if I can't play the latest Windows exclusives.

-Just like a Windows gamer still firmly believes that PC gaming is objectively better choice, even if they can't play the latest console exclusive; I still firmly believe Linux is the objectively better choice, even if I can't play the latest Windows exclusive.
+One belief that PC gamers hold is that the number of exclusive games you have doesn't necessarily make your platform better (especially when console gamers try to make the false claim that they have more exclusives than PC).

 I think that Windows gamers tend to forget about this in the context of gaming on Linux.
 Of course, there's nothing wrong with using Windows to play a select few games.
 Just like there's